 Optimal defrost is accomplished when the defrost cycle ends immediately after all the ice has cleared from the finned coil surface on the evaporator.
-Too short or too long of a defrost period may cause operational problems or waste electricity.
+Too long or too short of a defrost period may cause operational problems or waste electricity.